isomerpages/moe-ngeeannsec/_curriculum/Academics/Mother Tongue Languages.md

 	*   the learning and imparting of cultural heritage;

-	*   the emphasis on caring for family, society, country and the world; and
+	*   the emphasis on caring for family, society, country and the world; and&nbsp;

 	*   the inculcation of aesthetics appreciation to learn about and understand different cultures.